neelkantnewra/Multiclass-disease-classification-using-modified-CNN/README.md

 # Multiclass disease classification using Modified CNN

-# About
+# Background
-We will be modifing and testing various model which have achieved higher accuracy for multiclass classification problem to achieve good result.
+We will be modifing and testing various model which have achieved higher accuracy for multiclass classification problem to achieve good result for both segmented data as well as normal image for 4 class classification consisting of `Pneumonia`,`Tuberculosis`,`Normal`,`Covid-19`.

 # Method